CSaratakij/MainBlog/content/projects/Doppelganger.md

 All the physics based platformer suffer from the floatlyness in which is the feeling of not in control of the character.

-Making the tight platformer controls by based around the physics engine is just a brute force process of tweaking a multiple parameters of the physics engine to get the result closest to what you want.
+Making the tight platformer controls by based around the physics engine it's just a brute force process of tweaking a multiple parameters of the physics engine to get the result closest to what you want.

 There is still a cost to pay, because the root cause of the floatlyness is not resolve.